Configurable Workflow Platform

 Dynamic Kanban Board

 The deliveryHubBoard LWC reads all configuration from @wire(getWorkflowConfig) at runtime.
 Zero hardcoded color maps, zero hardcoded column lists, zero hardcoded transition rules.
 Colors, columns, allowed transitions, and persona filtering are all resolved dynamically from the CMT records loaded at board initialization.
+The board includes a saved filters feature (DeliverySavedFilter__c) so users can recall their favorite filter combinations with one click, and a hide-empty-columns toggle that collapses columns with zero work items to declutter the view.

 Action Center